 The soldiers destroyed an immense quantity of bacon, approximately 500,000 bushels of corn and seized about 1,000 head of cattle and 200 horses and mules.

 Meanwhile, Confederate communications being very slow, General Johnston did not receive work at his Jackson headquarters that a force of Federals was advancing up the “Mechanicsburg Corridor” until May 30, the same day General Blair was evacuating Mechanicsburg to fall back toward Snyder’s Bluff.

-To effect a concentration against General Blair, General Johnston sent Major General Samuel G. Maxey’s brigade to Canton by tail.
-At the same time he ordered Major General William H.T.
+To effect a concentration against General Blair, General Johnston sent Major General Samuel G. Maxey’s brigade to Canton by the tail.
+At the same time, he ordered Major General William H.T.
 Walker’s “Right Wing” to march from Canton to Yazoo City.
 Colonel Samuel W. Ferguson’s hard-hitting combat team joined General Walker and by June 1 the “Army of Relief” was in Yazoo City.